27th Jun 2018

 “The glass room was intended to be almost invisible”, says Brian, “the whole design was about pure form and shape.
 The aim was to create a pavilion which could sit into the landscape and the inspiration came, in part, from Richard Roger’s Wood Street stair cores (pictured below).
 The exposed red post is a nod to Roger’s works – the Lloyds building and of course the Pompidou Centre, where structural elements are on show and highlighted in bold primary colours.”

 When asked why he chose the Barr Group for the build, Brian continues (tongue in cheek), “no one else was willing to take on the challenge!.
 I met Stuart early on in the planning process and it was clear that the organisation was best-placed to take on the job.
 As every single element of this project was self-designed - I needed someone who could buy into my vision.”

-“The design broke every rule in the South Oxfordshire design guide” smiles Brian “but it still went through planning without question.
-The guidelines ask for a pitched roof when attaching to this type of listed property and the flat roof with curved glass design completely contradicted this.
+"The design was certainly unusual from a planning perspective" says Brian “but the final design went through without question.
+The guidelines ask for a pitched roof when attaching to this type of listed property and although the flat roof with curved glass design contradicted this - the structure did not undermine the significance of the cottage in either stature or location.
 I was in touch with Cantifix (structural glazing specialists) from the very beginning – so I knew that the design concept would be structurally possible to implement.”